 Created in 1953, Columbus Park of Roses has grown to include over 12,000 roses of more than 400 varieties.
 There are also herb and perennial gardens and display beds of annual plantings.

 Columbus Recreation and Parks Department owns and maintains the park.
 While there are plenty of gardens to enjoy from Spring – Fall, peak Rose season is late May through Summer, with a second bloom in September in the Formal Rose Garden.

 Visit: The park is free to all visitors and open every day from dawn to dusk.
 It is accessible to strollers and wheelchairs.
 3901 N High St, Columbus, OH 43214 See details here.

 Visit: The park is free.
 They offer free self-guided tours and tree walk, and guided group tours for donation.
-The The Gatehouse & Visitors’ Center is open seasonally, see website.
+The Gatehouse & Visitors’ Center is open seasonally.
 480 East Town Street, Columbus, Ohio 43215

 Columbus and Franklin County Metro Parks

 Central Ohio is home to an amazing Metro Park system with nearly unlimited free activities and events.
 The system of parks is truly a gem in our community.
 Metro Parks features 19 outstanding natural area parks with more than 230 miles of trails and over 27,700 acres of land in seven Central Ohio counties.

 There are gardens all throughout the Metro Parks, with Inniswood Metro Gardens being the most notable for beautiful garden areas.
 You’ll also find nature centers, natural play areas, picnic shelters, bird watching areas, and more.
 See the whole system of parks and trails at the website.

 Visits: Visits to the parks are free, and parks are generally open from dawn to dusk.
 See program search to find events and activities held in the parks once restrictions are relaxed.